junxit/us-congress-bills-115/metadata.md

 - 2017-07-24 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H6183)
 - 2017-07-24 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H6183)
 - 2017-07-24 — Received in the Senate and Read twice and referred to the Committee on Rules and Administration.
+- 2017-07-27 — Amendment SA 409 agreed to in Senate by Unanimous Consent.
+- 2017-07-27 — Amendment SA 409 proposed by Senator Flake. (consideration: CR S4362; text: CR S4362) In the nature of a substitute.
+- 2017-07-27 — Measure laid before Senate by unanimous consent. (consideration: CR S4361-4362)
+- 2017-07-27 — Message on Senate action sent to the House.
+- 2017-07-27 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-07-27 — Mr. Harper asked unanimous consent to take from the Speaker's Table and agree to the Senate amendment. (consideration: CR H6512)
+- 2017-07-27 — On motion that the House agree to the Senate amendment Agreed to without objection. (text as House agreed to Senate amendment: CR H6512)
+- 2017-07-27 — Passed Senate with an amendment by Unanimous Consent.
+- 2017-07-27 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2017-07-27 — Presented to President.
+- 2017-07-27 — Presented to President.
+- 2017-07-27 — Resolving differences -- House actions: On motion that the House agree to the Senate amendment Agreed to without objection.(text as House agreed to Senate amendment: CR H6512)
+- 2017-07-27 — Senate Committee on Rules and Administration discharged by Unanimous Consent.
+- 2017-07-27 — Senate Committee on Rules and Administration discharged by Unanimous Consent.
+- 2017-07-27 — Senate amendment agreed to: Amendment SA 409 agreed to in Senate by Unanimous Consent.
+- 2017-07-27 — Senate amendment proposed (on the floor): Amendment SA 409 proposed by Senator Flake.(consideration: CR S4362; text: CR S4362)
+- 2017-07-27 — Senate amendment submitted